appgardenstudios/hyaline/www/content/documentation/reference/config.md

       options:
         selector: main
 ```

+**disablePurposeExtraction**: If true will disable purpose extraction when the type of documentation is md.
+By default Hyaline will extract document and section purposes from front-matter or comments using the value of `purposeKey`.
+Please see the explanation of [Extract](../explanation/extract.md) for more information.

+**purposeKey**: The key to use when extracting purpose from documents and sections when the type of documentation is md.
+If not set Hyaline will default to using the key `purpose`.
+Please see the explanation of [Extract](../explanation/extract.md) for more information.

 **selector**: A css-style selector used to extract documentation when the type of documentation is html.
 Only documentation that is a child of this selector will be extracted.
 Uses [Cascadia](https://pkg.go.dev/github.com/andybalholm/cascadia).
 Please see the explanation of [Extract](../explanation/extract.md) for more information.